muxinc/mux-player-swift/README.md

 2. Update `SemanticVersion.swift` with new version values.
 3. Tag the commit for the release on `main` with the name `vX.Y.Z` where X, Y, and Z are the major, minor, and patch versions of the release respectively.
 4. Create a new GitHub release on `main` for the tag with the tag name as the title and include releases notes in the description.
-5. Update the SDK static documentation by running: `./scripts/create-docc-archive.sh` and `./scripts/post-process-docc-archive.sh`.
+5. Update the SDK static documentation by running: `./scripts/generate-static-documentation.sh`.